coolka1234/Discord-Goes-Hard-Bot/docs/README.md

 * Scans messages on a given guild in discord
 * Every message is scanned and fed into handcrafted model
 * No message is ever saved or stored!
 It is deleted as soon as it is processed and flagged.
 * The model does not train on any users messages.
-It trains on datased created using wonderwods + DialloGPT
+It trains on datased created using wonderwods + DialloGPT, stored in SQLite3 utilisng SQLAlchemy
 * If the message is deemed "hard" the bot takes one of the images in resource folder and creates a meme with it using PIL
 ## Example:
 ![obraz](https://github.com/coolka1234/Discord-Goes-Hard-Bot/assets/88340455/e706a20a-d082-4083-8880-660bd6ea7b73)